DavidSolan0/biodiversity_shiny_app/README.md

    This will display the status of the project’s packages and indicate if everything is up-to-date.

 By following these steps, you’ll ensure that all necessary packages are installed and the environment matches the one used during the development of this project.

-Certainly!
-Here’s how you can structure the repository section in your `README.md` to explain the folder organization and provide instructions for deploying the app to ShinyApps.io, including token creation:

 ---